-The higher the returns relative to the risk you are bearing, the higher the Sharpe ratio.
+The higher the returns relative to the risk you bear, the higher the Sharpe ratio.

-Sortino ratio is a variation of the Sharpe ratio, but it focuses on down-side risk instead.
-Similar to Semi-Deviation, this measure of risk-adjusted return focuses more on negative risk, rather than upside volatility.
+The Sortino Ratio is a variation of the Sharpe Ratio, but it focuses on downside risk instead.
+Similar to Semi-Deviation, this measure of risk-adjusted return focuses more on negative risk rather than upside volatility.

 This ratio is taken by subtracting the risk-free rate from the portfolio’s returns and then dividing it by the downside deviation.